License

 create and visualize geometry or analyze results.

-Linux binary tarballs contain the gemc executable and the examples (but not pygemc).
+Binary tarballs contain the gemc executable and the examples (but not pygemc).
+Linux builds are available

 Make sure to check the Software Prerequisites for binary installation before unpacking the tarball.